aws-samples/amazon-cloudfront-continuous-deployment/README.md

 1. Run command `npm install` to install dependencies
 1. Run the command `cdk deploy` to deploy the pipeline

 > Executing instructions listed above creates a AWS CodePipeline and runs the pipeline.
-Running the pipeline will result in creating An Amazon CloudFront Distribution with S3 Origin.
+Running the pipeline will result in creating a Amazon CloudFront Distribution with S3 Origin.

 ----
 #### Step - B: Validate the Pipeline and Test Distribution